 Last Updated on

-Rheumatic fever is a serious illness that usually afflicts children between the ages of 5 and 15 years.
-This disease usually develops after a particular case of a sore throat and can affect the heart of the child.
+Rheumatic fever is a serious illness that usually affects children between the ages of 5 and 15 years.
+This disease usually develops after a particular case of a sore throat and can affect the heart health of the child.
+Read on to know more about rheumatic fever.

-Rheumatic fever is an inflammatory disease that is usually caused by the improper treatment of any condition caused by the Streptococcus bacteria such as scarlet fever or strep throat.
-It develops between two to four weeks after the initial infection and affects the joints, skin, heart and even the brain.
+Rheumatic fever is an inflammatory disease that is usually caused by the improper treatment of any condition caused by the Streptococcus bacteria (group A strep or GAS) such as throat or skin infection.
+It develops within 10 to 21 days after the initial infection and affects the joints, skin, heart and even the brain.

 Causes of Rheumatic Fever in Kids

 This fever most commonly afflicts children between the ages of 5 and 15 years.
-The biggest risk factor of rheumatic fever is the occurrence of strep throat and infection that causes pain and inflammation in the throat.
-Other conditions include pyoderma which is a skin condition.
+The biggest risk factor of rheumatic fever is strep throat and infection that causes pain and inflammation in the throat.
+Other conditions include pyoderma, which is the infection of the skin by the bacteria.

 Rheumatic Fever Symptoms in Children

 The symptoms of rheumatic fever in children can be hard to pin down as they will change over the course of the illness.
-Depending on the individual illness, all the symptoms or just a few will be observed.
-Some of the symptoms that you might observe include:
+Depending on the individual illness, all the symptoms, or just a few will be observed.
+Some of these symptoms are:

 - Fever of more than 101 degrees – If your child has a consistent fever with a temperature over 101 degrees Fahrenheit, it could be a symptom of the ailment.
 It is recommended that you seek medical help immediately if the fever persists beyond an afternoon or at most a day.